Summer travel 2021: Things are booking up, but you can still plan a getaway - KESQ

 The wait-and-see approach to travel right now is prudent from a health perspective.
 From a booking perspective, maybe not so much.

-US airfares are on the rise, rental cars are in short supply and sifting through vacation home rental sites for gems in popular destinations is the new doomscrolling for some Americans desperate for a getaway within the United States.
+US airfares are increasing, rental cars are in short supply and sifting through vacation home rental sites for gems in popular destinations is the new doomscrolling for some Americans desperate for a getaway within the United States.

 “Typically in the past, people could always find something, but now the demand for houses is far exceeding the supply of houses,” she said.